SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param PS...: one or more image filenames and/or patterns as a variable parameterlist
 		:return: a list of matches for the images found

+		Use ``match.getIndex()`` to identify the corresponding image from the images (index left to right, zero-based).
+		    See example above about how to access the returned list.

+.. versionadded:: X2.0.5

+	.. py:method:: waitAny(waitTime, PS...)

+		:param PS...: one or more image filenames and/or patterns as a variable parameterlist
+		:param waitTime: the max time to wait in seconds for the first match
+		:return: a list of matches for the images found

 		Use ``match.getIndex()`` to identify the corresponding image from the list of images (index left to right, zero-based).
 		    See example above about how to access the returned list.

 	.. py:method:: findAnyList(ListPS)

 		:param ListPS: a Tuple/List containing one or more image filenames and/or patterns
+		:return: a list of matches for the images found

+		Use ``match.getIndex()`` to identify the best image from the image-list (index zero-based).
+		    See example above about how to access the returned list.

+.. versionadded:: X2.0.5

+	.. py:method:: waitAnyList(waitTime, ListPS)

+		:param ListPS: a Tuple/List containing one or more image filenames and/or patterns
+		:param waitTime: the max time to wait in seconds for the first match
 		:return: a list of matches for the images found

 		Use ``match.getIndex()`` to identify the best image from the image-list (index zero-based).
 		    See example above about how to access the returned list.

 .. _ObservingVisualEventsinaRegion: